 You must use the Bonding Benefit within one year of the birth, adoption or placement for adoption or foster care.
-You must use the Bonding Benefit in a minimum of one-week increments (unless it is being used as a top-up benefit, e.g. to top up California Paid Family Leave (PFL) or as part of a statutory paid benefit that allows increments shorter than one week) at any time during the 12 months following the date of birth, adoption, placement for adoption or foster care.
+You must use the Bonding Benefit in a minimum of one-week increments (unless it is being used as part of a statutory paid benefit that allows increments shorter than one week) at any time during the 12 months following the date of birth, adoption, placement for adoption or foster care.

-A week is defined as any consecutive seven calendar days (including scheduled holidays or nonscheduled workdays).
+A week is defined as any consecutive seven calendar days (including scheduled holidays or non-scheduled workdays).
 For example, Monday through Sunday.
 The Bonding Benefit will only be paid for scheduled workdays within the week.
-If taken during a week that has a scheduled holiday or nonscheduled workday, the Bonding Benefit will not be paid on those days.
+If taken during a week that has a scheduled holiday or non-scheduled workday, the Bonding Benefit will not be paid on those days.
 In such situations, the Bonding Benefit cannot be extended, and you may end up with a surplus of Bonding Benefit hours that you are not able to use.